 That’s The Basics of Residential Windows

-Now, don’t worry, there’s no quizzes or final exams.
+Now, don’t worry, there are no quizzes or final exams.
 Seriously, we hope this very concise article has enlightened and prepared you, at least a little.
-It’s frustrating to have jargon tossed about by companies and manufacturers, and not understanding what it all means.
+It’s frustrating to have jargon tossed about by companies and manufacturers and not understanding what it all means.
 We’ll stop here for now and pick up where we left off in our next installment: Windows 201.